Want to create the perfect classroom this year? Of course, you do!

 Teaching is among the most rewarding careers.
-As an educator, you will play a major role in the growth and development of young people.
-While teaching is generally a great job, you may be anxious when organizing your classroom in your first teaching job.
+As an educator, you will play a significant role in the growth and development of young people.
+While education is generally excellent, you may be anxious when organizing your classroom in your first teaching job.

 1. Pick the Right Position for Your Desk

 The first thing you need to consider when creating the perfect classroom is the position of your desk.
-In most cases, teachers place the desk at the front of the classroom.
-However, you may easily end up blocking the students’ view of the board when sitting at the front.
+In most cases, teachers place the desk at the front of the school.
+However, you may quickly block the students’ view of the board when sitting at the front.

 It is also worth noting that less motivated students usually pick seats at the back of the classroom, and placing your desk near them can allow you to monitor their behavior.
-Teachers who sit at the back also end up getting better engagement from struggling students as they will not have to be in the full view of the entire class.
+Teachers who sit at the back also get better engagement from struggling students as they will not have to view the entire class fully.

 Flexible seating for classrooms can help you optimize the space in your classroom.
-These seats come with writing surfaces, which eliminates the need for a separate table.
-Being extremely lightweight, these seats can be moved around when required.
+These seats come with writing surfaces, eliminating the need for a separate table.
+In addition, being incredibly lightweight, these seats can be moved around when required.

 This means the chairs can be arranged in different ways throughout the day.
 Also, the lightweight nature of these seats makes them ideal for trips or outside lessons.